The Donkeys (band)

 The Donkeys are an American indie band from San Diego, California, United States, that consist of Timothy DeNardo, Jessie Gulati, Anthony Lukens, and Sam Sprague.

 History

 Their style of music has been compared Pavement, the Grateful Dead, and Crosby, Stills, Nash & Young.
 They are signed to the label Dead Oceans.
 The band were nominated for best rock band for the San Diego Music Awards in 2011 and 2012, and won the award in 2012.
 Their song "Excelsior Lady" was featured as a song by the fictional band Geronimo Jackson on the TV show Lost.
 The Donkeys third album Born with Stripes was mixed by Thom Monahan of the Pernice Brothers and released in April 2011.

-In 2016, the band released a mini album called Midnight Palms and did a cover of the theme to the movie Endless Summer.
+In 2016, the band released a mini album called Midnight Palms and recorded a cover of the theme to the movie Endless Summer.